philmadden83/alexamino/README.md

 ### Introduction
 <p><i>Alexamino</i> is a framework built atop the <i>Amazon Alexa Skills Kit</i>.
 It aims to reduce boilerplate code currently required to parse intents and send the request toward code that can handle it.</p>
-<p>Typically an Alexa skill will have several intents with multiple utterances defined within. <i>Alexamino</i> aims to delegate intents to specific classes and utterances to specific methods producing readable / easily testable code.
+<p>Typically an Alexa skill will have several intents with multiple utterances defined within.
+Alexamino aims to delegate intents to specific classes and utterances to specific methods producing readable / easily testable code.
 </p>

 #### Basic example <i>without</i> Alexamino